 Who can participate in the Contest?
 We recommend the test be given to students who are highly motivated and interested in mathematics.
 Students currently in 6th-8th grades are recommended to participate in the Contest.

 How do I participate?
-The test is sent to all middle school Math Coordinators and Teachers in the state of Texas in late October.
-In October of 2012, more than 500 students across the state of Texas participated.
-We set October 29th as the date for the test to be given and ask that the test be returned to us to be graded by November 5th.
+The test is e-mailed to all middle school Math Coordinators and Teachers in the state of Texas in mid-October.
 Contact us at email@example.com if your school did not receive a copy of the test.

 Who should proctor the test?
 We ask that the Math Coordinator or a Math Teacher proctor the Contest for interested students.
 The students are given 120 minutes and the test has 15 problems.
 Calculators are not allowed.
 Students should show all their work to reflect how they obtained each answer.
 Partial credit will be given even if you do not obtain an answer.

 How are results on the Contest used?
 The test scores are used to identify highly motivated and interested students.
 Participants of the MMC are invited to apply to the residential Junior Summer Math Camp program, a presitgious two-week summer math program held on the Texas State University campus.
 In addition, results in the MMC are used to help select the Mathworks team that competes in the international Primary Math World Contest.

 What is a good way to practice?
 You may look over past tests from the MMC here!
 Note: we used to call it the Qualifying Test.